zitadel/zitadel/docs/docs/guides/integrate/private-key-jwt.md

 In ZITADEL we use the `urn:ietf:params:oauth:grant-type:jwt-bearer` (**“JWT bearer token with private key”**, [RFC7523](https://tools.ietf.org/html/rfc7523)) authorization grant for this non-interactive authentication.

-You need to follow these steps to authenticate a service user and receive a access token:
+You need to follow these steps to authenticate a service user and receive an access token:

 1. Generate a private-public key pair in ZITADEL
 2. Create a JSON Web Token (JWT) and sign with private key